Just ‘popping’ into the shed – The Potting Shed

 “The passwords change daily, and I have some fun with this.
-A few weeks ago, when the Chelsea Flower Show was on, you had to come to the door saying ‘I’ve been to the Chelsea Flower Show’.
+A while ago, when the Chelsea Flower Show was on, you had to come to the door saying ‘I’ve been to the Chelsea Flower Show’.
 My guests turned up and knocked on the door of the shop at 8 o’clock in the evening and were a bit hesitant.
 So I come out and say ‘Yes?
 It’s eight at night and it’s an antique shop and we’re closed, what do you want?’
 The customers plucked up the courage and said ‘Well, we’ve been to the Chelsea Flower Show.’
 Well!
 Why didn’t you say so!
 Come in!
 It adds to the theatre of it!”

 David wants the experience to be fun, sociable and civilised.
 “It’s not a party bar, it’s a bar that you come to, book a table and sit down with a nice cocktail.
 It’s a nice environment, there’s no social media in there, so you have to chat to your friends.
 There are a few house rules too, but it’s about having quality time in a quality environment, with quality people.”

-In speakeasy times, it was key to be secretive about what you were doing, so the menus were often kept inside The Bible.
+In speakeasy times, it was key to be secretive about what you were doing.
+So the menus were often kept inside The Bible.
 This is where the antiques lend themselves to the story of David’s Potting Shed.
-“A lot of the antique business is going to be online as that helps broaden my reach.
+“A lot of the antique business is going to be online as that helps broaden my reach.”

 “Spending 12 years in London, it never really crossed my mind how busy and dirty it was.
 It’s only when you move out and then come back to visit that you realise that the streets aren’t paved with gold, but it’s actually rubbish!
-Folkestone made such an impression on me that I didn’t just want to live here and not be part of the community.
-That’s one of the reasons why I’ve opened this, because I want to give something back, and I want people to be excited about their town as well.
+Folkestone made such an impression on me that I want to live here and be part of the community.
+That’s one of the reasons why I’ve opened this, because I want to give something back.
+I want people to be excited about their town as well.
 There’s a tangible energy here, and a groundswell of people doing great things, and I want to join in!”